softbalanced/atomicswap/README.md

 ## Example

 The first step is for both parties to exchange addresses on both blockchains.
-If party A (the initiator) wishes to trade Bitcoin for Decred, party B (the participant) must provide their Bitcoin address and the initiator must provide the participant their Decred address.
+If party A (the initiator) wishes to trade Bitcoin for Ballanced, party B (the participant) must provide their Bitcoin address and the initiator must provide the participant their Ballanced address.

 _Party A runs:_
 ```
-$ dcrctl --testnet --wallet getnewaddress
+$ balancedctl --testnet --wallet getnewaddress
 TsfWDVTAcsLaHUhHnLLKkGnZuJz2vkmM6Vr
 ```